Juwita Niza Wasni

 Juwita Niza Wasni (born August 8, 1996) is a retired wushu taolu athlete from Indonesia.
-She is a two-time world champion, double gold medalist at the Taolu World Cup, and a four-time medalist at the Southeast Asian Games.
+She is a two-time world champion, double gold medalist at the Taolu World Cup, and a four-time medalist at the SEA Games.
 At the 2014 Asian Games, she won the gold medal in women's nanquan due to the doping disqualification of Malaysian athlete Tai Cheau Xuen.